 Shares have soared following Food and Drug Administration approval of Heron’s CINV treatment Sustol.

-He recently reiterated his buy rating on CBS Corporation (NYSE:CBS) with an $72 price target (44% upside).
+He recently reiterated his “buy” rating on CBS Corporation (NYSE:CBS) with a $72 price target (44% upside).
 According to Goss, CBS’s All Access streaming service and Showtime’s over-the-top channel will reach over 8 million subscribers by 2020.
 As a result, All Access and Showtime alone could generate revenue of $1.2 billion for CBS in 2020.

-Overall, CBS has received 11 recent buy ratings and three hold ratings.
+Overall, CBS has received nine recent buy ratings and five hold ratings.
 But it is the average analyst price target on CBS of $66.50 that catches the eye.
 This translates into impressive upside potential for CBS of 31% in the next 12 months.
-Note that the stock has also just received its highest price target yet of $81 from top Benchmark analyst Daniel Kernos.
+Note that the stock has also just received its highest price target yet of $90 from top Benchmark analyst Daniel Kernos.

-Chinese e-commerce giant Alibaba (NYSE:BABA) hasn’t peformed well this year.
-BABA, which now has a market cap of under $400 billion, could find rejuvenated growth from the rapid increase in the Chinese middle and upper middle classes.
+Chinese e-commerce giant Alibaba (NYSE:BABA) hasn’t peformed well over the past year.
+BABA, which now has a market cap hovering around $400 billion, could find rejuvenated growth from the rapid increase in the Chinese middle and upper middle classes.

 Consulting firm McKinsey calculates that urban consumer spending in China ( online sales + Brick & Mortar sales) will more than double from $1.5 trillion in 2012 to $4 trillion.

-Only recently, on Sept.
-26, Wells Fargo analyst Ken Sena came out with BABA’s highest price target yet of $225 (31% upside potential).
-Sena is a top analyst to trust with a 75% success rate and 16% return across his BABA ratings.
-Meanwhile, MKM Partners’ Rob Sanderson says BABA can reach $220 as it has the best fundamentals out of all the internet mega caps.
+Goldman Sachs analyst Piyush Mubayi came out with BABA’s highest price target yet of $247 (57% upside potential).
+Mubayi is a top analyst to trust with a 60% success rate and 11.2% return across his BABA ratings.

 Software giant Adobe Systems Incorporated (NASDAQ:ADBE) is the creator of well-known applications, including Photoshop and Acrobat Reader.